sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 **Description**:
-Using truflhog I was able to find some secrets in previous commits.
-They included MongoDB creds, GCP key, and SSL certs.
-GCP keys have been changed, the MongoDB still works.
+Using truffelhog I was able to find some secrets in previous commits.
+They included MongoDB creds, GCP keys, and SSL certs.
+GCP keys have been changed, and the MongoDB still works.

 **Risk**: Med

 **Testing Process**:

-1. Run TrufffleHog using docker
+1. Run TrufffleHog using Docker
 ```bash
 docker run  dxa4481/trufflehog --entropy=false --regex https://github.com/SCE-Development/Core-v4
 ```